-You’ll be a confident reviewer of PCs and PC hardware and ideally have expert knowledge of the hardware market space, including vendors, etailers, and price points.
+You should have a background that includes fantastic writing and editing skills, and be someone who appreciates equally the craftsmanship that goes into making a magazine and the fast-paced job of writing for the web.
 You’ll be able to compose knowledgeable copy and be confident explaining complex subjects so that they're clear and easily understood.
 You’ll be a team player and have great time-management skills.

 If you don't already read PC Gamer's hardware channel, have a look at the stories we produce on pcgamer.com/hardware.

 - Deliver quality, relevant and well-written copy to set deadlines as directed by the team editor and/or other senior editorial staff

 - Take responsibility for managing your own workload, liaising with editors in order to meet all your deadlines